trypton/docker-devmode/README.md

 # Dev environment with Docker

-My Docker boilerplate for local development.
-Provides LAMP (Apache + PHP, MySQL and phpMyAdmin) and Node.js environment.
+Docker boilerplate for local development.
+Provides LAMP (Apache + PHP, MySQL and phpMyAdmin) and Node.js environments.

 ## How to use